Orange-OpenSource/fqdn/README.md

 So, all comparisons between character strings (e.g., labels, domain names, etc.) are done in a case-insensitive manner.
 Of course, FQDN hashing follows this behaviour.
+Note that FQDN are internally converted to lowercase.

 Notice that this RFC introduces some size limits which are not defaulty set by this crate.